MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 ## Check in to a facility

-Employee can complete the steps required to select a particular facility that is `open` to employees returning to work.
-Employee can find a facility and then complete a health survey that determines if they are eligible to check in to the facility they have selected.
+Employees can complete the steps required to select a particular facility that is `open` to employees returning to work.
+Employees can find a facility and then complete a health survey that determines if they are eligible to check in to the facility they have selected.
 If eligible the employee will be provided with a pass to their selected building for that day.
 To check in to a facility:

 1. Select **Facility**.

 2. Select an available facility form the drop-list.

-3. Select **Start Health Survey** to complete the check in process.
+3. Select **Start Health Survey** to complete the check-in process.

    > [!div class="mx-imgBorder"]
    > ![Start survey](media/employee-start-survey.png "Start survey")